Merkoba/Meltdown/README.md

 Intalling with `pipx` provides the `meltdown` command.

-And if on `Linux`, you should now have a `.desktop` entry to launch it.
+And if on `linux`, you should now have a `.desktop` entry to launch it.

 You can uninstall it with `pipx uninstall meltdown`.